sk-classroom/asc-final-exam/exam-examples.md

    - [ ] D) Increasing the dropout rate in the transformer layers
    >Answer: B) Implementing a sliding window approach to handle longer sequences

-71. A user is utilizing BERT for a question-nswering system but notices that the model often provides answers that are not contextually relevant.
+71. A user is utilizing BERT for a question-answering system but notices that the model often provides answers that are not contextually relevant.
 What could be a potential solution to improve the contextual relevance of the answers?
-   - [ ] A) Pre-raining the BERT model on a larger corpus of question-nswer pairs
+   - [ ] A) Pre-raining the BERT model on a larger corpus of question-answer pairs
    - [ ] B) Decreasing the number of attention heads in the transformer layers
-   - [ ] C) Implementing a higher learning rate for the fine-uning process
+   - [ ] C) Implementing a higher learning rate for the fine-tuning process
    - [ ] D) Incorporating an external knowledge base to supplement the model's predictions
-   >Answer: A) Pre-raining the BERT model on a larger corpus of question-nswer pairs
+   >Answer: A) Pre-training the BERT model on a larger corpus of question-answer pairs

 70. In the context of using RNNs for text generation, a user finds that the generated text often contains repetitive phrases.
 Which of the following adjustments could potentially improve the model's performance in generating more diverse text?